Moses-Maina-ctrl/yolo/README.md

 ### Backend Manifest

 - **Deployment**: Deploys two replicas of the Express backend application.
-- **Service**: Exposes the backend using a ClusterIP service, making it accessible only within the cluster.
+- **Service**: Exposes the backend using a LoadBalancer, making it accessible to request from client side.

 ### MongoDB Manifest